olaferlandsen/olaferlandsen/README.md

 ---

 ## 💬 TL;DR
-Experienced Computer Engineer with 10+ years building and scaling backend and full stack systems across LATAM and international markets.
+Experienced Software Engineer with 10+ years building and scaling backend and full stack systems across LATAM and international markets.
 Specialized in microservices, clean architecture, and cloud infrastructure.
 Strong leadership background as a Technical Lead, delivering impactful solutions for top-tier companies such as MercadoLibre and Falabella.
 Passionate about clean code, system optimization, and team empowerment.

 ## 🚀 Tech Stack